mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-09"></a>
 [Back to top](#top)
 ## PA-09 -- Rep. Bill Shuster (R)
+### Committees
+Bill Shuster is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016